Inside My 4×4 Sprinter Camper Van Conversion by Outside Van

 On the passenger side of the van, I have what Outside Van calls an exoskeleton cabinet which is open with no cabinet face.
 This style of cabinet is stuffable, removable, modular, and more lightweight than traditional cabinets.
 We use this exoskeleton cabinet to store packing cubes containing all of our clothes.

 We each have one packing cube for pants, one for shirts, one for underwear, and one for socks.
-Check out my full van life clothing packing checklist here.
+Check out my full van life clothing packing checklist.

-The open style cabinet has its pros and cons.
+The open-style cabinet has its pros and cons.
 I like that it’s easy to stuff a jacket in there or quickly grab something.
-At the same time, unless you are super diligent about putting your clothes away in your packing cubes, it can quickly look messy and unorganized, which is often the case for us.
+At the same time, unless you are super diligent about putting your clothes away in your packing cubes, it can quickly look messy and unorganized, which was always the case for us.

-This cabinet hangs over Ryan’s side of the bed and our dog Charlie generally sleeps underneath it.
+This cabinet hung over Ryan’s side of the bed, and our dog Charlie generally slept underneath it.

 Clothing storage in a sprinter van